Back of House Staff | June 3, 2020, 08:44 AM CDT

 Many high-profile, high-earning restaurateurs and industry observers have written down their hard-earned wisdom about the business in book form.
 Here are a few of our favorite books about the restaurant industry.
 Crammed full of business advice, reflections, and personal tales from years in the trenches, these books about the hospitality industry make for worthy reads for aspiring restaurateurs and veterans alike.

 (Don't have time to commit to a whole book?
-No problme!
-Check out these restaurant-industry newsletters for more quick-hitting insights, or these restaurant-business podcasts for a listening experience instead!)
+No problem!
+Check out these restaurant-industry magazines for more quick-hitting insights, or these restaurant-business podcasts for a listening experience instead!)